Khai X. Chiong

 About

 I am an Assistant Professor (Associate Professor starting Fall 2026) in the Marketing Area at the Jindal School of Management at the University of Texas at Dallas.
-I am based in the Dallas-Fort Worth metroplex.
 My research has been published in top journals in economics and marketing, with awards such as the American Marketing Association’s AI SIG Award for Best AI in Marketing Paper Published in 2024.

 Education